GrigoriyFrank/AutomatedTests/README.md

-tests for demo site https://www.saucedemo.com/
+automated tests for demo site https://www.saucedemo.com/

 - BDD test stories using Gherkin syntax

-to be continued...
+- execution of tests with Selenium WebDriver and TestNG